vspajic96/selection-task-microservices/README.md

 There are two ways to run the project on your system:

 1. Running each component individually
-2. Running the project using docker-compose
+2. Running the project using docker-compose (recommended)

 ## Running each component individually
 ### Prerequisites: